Vine Ripe Nutrition Logo

 1. Mushrooms

 Many people may be surprised to learn that there are umami vegetables!
 Mushrooms have the ultimate vegetable meaty flavor!
 They are delicious almost everywhere.
-You can grill one for a sandwich, add to a stir fry, pasta or risotto.
-The fact that there are so many different types of mushrooms means there are many delicious twist of umami between them!
-Here are some other plant based umami recipes including Roasted Mushroom Potato Squash and Pepper Over Grits and Mushroom Tempeh Lo Mein
+You can grill one for a sandwich or add it to a stir fry, pasta, or risotto.
+The fact that there are so many different types of mushrooms means many delicious twists of umami between them!
+Here are some other plant-based umami recipes, including Roasted Mushroom Potato Squash and Pepper Over Grits and Mushroom Tempeh Lo Mein

 Tomatoes